StuPro-TOSCAna/TOSCAna/docs/dev/webapp/getting-started.md

 ## Get the WebApp running

-### SetUp the repository
+### Set up the repository
-The WebApp is part of our TOSCAna repository therefore you need to clone the whole repository to develop the WebApp.
+The WebApp is part of our TOSCAna repository.
+Therefore you need to clone the whole repository to develop the WebApp.
 ```bash
 git clone git@github.com:StuPro-TOSCAna/TOSCAna.git
 ```